Min2323/reddit-analysis-pipeline/README.md

-# Reddit Post and Comments analysis pipeline
+# Reddit post and comments analysis pipeline
 BERTopic with GPT annotation and sentimental analysis on reddit post and comments

 ## Project Overview